junssekut/Sentinel/SPEC.md

 - External party accessing the data center
 - Must be accompanied by an assigned PIC
 - Can only access gates defined by their active task
+- Registers via web form with face capture

 ### 3.2 DCFM (Data Center Facility Manager)
 - Internal operator
 - Responsibilities:
-  - Register users
+  - Register users (vendors, other DCFM, SOC)
-  - Assign tasks
-  - Assign Vendor ↔ PIC relationships
+  - Assign tasks (vendor ↔ PIC assignments)
+  - Approve vendor face enrollments
 - Full visibility and control over all tasks
+- Can act as PIC when assigned to a task

 ### 3.3 SOC (Security Operation Center)
 - Internal security operations role